gapdays/gapdays2020-spring/location.md

 <h2>Rooms</h2>
 There will be signs hung around the Computer Science building.

-Monday, Tuesday, Friday we are in Jack Cole 1.33A (upstairs).
+We are settled in Jack Cole 0.37 next to the coffee machine.

-Wednesday and Thursday (due to work in 1.33A) we will have to split up into two smaller rooms in Jack Cole, specifically rooms 0.30 and 0.37 (both downstairs).

 <h2>Directions to St Andrews</h2>
 <h3>Air</h3>